Service

 Pricing

+Standard cataract surgery starts at approximately £3,200 for one eye and £4,600 for both eyes treated on the same day.
 While your procedure will be performed by the Vale Eye Surgeons team, the surgeries take place at Spire Cardiff Hospital.
 Because the hospital sets the facility fees, prices are not fixed by Vale Eye Surgeons.
-Your care coordinator will provide a comprehensive cost breakdown to ensure you have the final figures prior to treatment.
+Your care coordinator will provide a comprehensive cost breakdown prior to treatment.

-Occasionally, a follow-up procedure called a YAG Capsulotomy is required to treat late-onset clouding and ensure the best visual outcome.
-Please note that this is a distinct procedure and is not included in the initial cost of cataract surgery.
+Occasionally, a follow-up procedure called a YAG Capsulotomy is required to treat late-onset clouding.
+This is a distinct procedure and is not included in the initial cost of cataract surgery.

 At a Glance